Religion in Cyprus: Greek Orthodox Church of Cyprus

-Many Classical Christian architecture and buildings are located in Cyprus; along with the former tomb of Apostle Lazarus and tomb of Apostle Barnabas.
-Cyprus is the place where many New Testament biblical stories took place, Christian miracles were performed and where the Apostles established their first churches.
+Many examples of classical Christian architecture are located in Cyprus, along with tombs said to belong to Lazarus and Barnabas.
+Cyprus is a place where many New Testament biblical stories took place and several miracles are held to have been performed.

 Armenian Church in Cyprus

 The presence of Armenians in Cyprus dates back to 578.
 Currently, Armenian-Cypriots maintain a notable presence of about 3,500 persons, mainly inhabiting the urban areas of Nicosia, Larnaca, and Limassol.
 Recently, some Armenian immigrants have settled Paphos.

 The Armenian Prelature of Cyprus has had a continuous presence on the island since its establishment in 973 by Catholicos Khatchig I.

 Catholic Church

 The Catholic Church in Cyprus is part of the worldwide Catholic Church under the spiritual leadership of the Pope in Rome.
-There are around 10,000 Catholics in Cyprus, corresponding to just over 1% of the population.
-Most Catholics in Cyprus are Maronites (one of the Eastern Rite Catholics).
-In the 1891 census, of the 209,286 Cypriots, there were 1,131 were Maronites.
+According to the 2011 census, Catholics made up 2.9% of the population.
+A minority of Catholics in Cyprus are Maronites (adherents of one of the Eastern Rite Catholics).
+Of the 209,286 Cypriots counted in the 1891 census, 1,131 were Maronites.